rs545837/VQA-Project/final_report.md

 ---

+## Societal Impact & Applications
+Due to the open-endedness of the VQA task, many potential applications can be readily formulated for VQA models.
+Broadly speaking, VQA is a task for eliciting visual information from images and visual media more generally; in this sense, any activity that involves interpreting and extracting knowledge from a visual medium can be seen as a specific instance of VQA.

+In particular, a key application of VQA (even cited back when the task was first introduced in 2015 [Antol]) lies in interfaces for the visually impaired.
+Currently, visually impaired users have limited means of accessing and interacting with image-based content online.
+Although image captioning and similar methods have partially bridged this gap, current interfaces for visually impaired users lack the ability to make open-ended queries regarding images.
+In the future, VQA models may be able to provide this service and help visually impaired users engage with images and other forms of media online.

 ## Conclusion
 We began with a simple open-answer VQA framework and introduced advanced models (Idefics, LLAVA).
 Baseline models help understand the core pipeline, while cutting-edge architectures utilize instruction tuning, large LLMs, and alignment strategies to achieve superior results.
 Instruction tuning and semantic evaluation metrics (like WUP) advance VQA from brittle exact-match methods to more human-like reasoning.